-Overall, we believe the Trust's charges are within the range of AMCs charged by other comparable CTF providers.
-We will continue to monitor similar funds, but it is not our intention to adjust the charges in 2023/24.
+We believe the Trust's charges are comparable to other market rates for CTF and JISA policies however they are relatively high for ISA customers.
+Therefore, as previously noted, from July 2024 we reduced the AMC to 1.00% for ISA policyholders in the Trust.
 We will continue to look for opportunities to increase the value for money received by the customer by enhancing the quality and range of the services offered.